refenv/cijoe/docs/source/packages/core/scripts/example_script_default.rst

 CLI arguments
 -------------
-options:

-* ``-h, --help``

-  show this help message and exit

 * ``--repeat REPEAT``

-  Amount of times the message will be repeated
+  Amount of times the message will be repeated (default: 1)